nodejs/node/doc/api/assert.md

   (err) => {
     assert(err instanceof Error);
     assert(/value/.test(err));
-    // Returning anything from validation functions besides `true` is not
+    // Avoid returning anything from validation functions besides `true`.
-    // recommended.
-By doing that, it's not clear what part of the validation
+    // Otherwise, it's not clear what part of the validation failed.
+Instead,
-    // failed.
-Instead, throw an error about the specific validation that failed
+    // throw an error about the specific validation that failed (as done in this
-    // (as done in this example) and add as much helpful debugging information
+    // example) and add as much helpful debugging information to that error as
-    // to that error as possible.
+    // possible.
     return true;
   },
   'unexpected error'